951-348-7710

 Step 2 – Prepare The Fire Pit

-Once your solution is mixed, use the scoop to transfer a moderate batch from the dry bucket to your cleaning solution.
+Once the solution is ready, transfer a moderate amount of glass from the dry bucket into the cleaning solution.

 Step 6 – Clean Up

-Once everything is cleaned and dry, turn the gas back on and enjoy your fire through your newly cleaned fire pit glass!
+After everything is clean and dry, turn the gas back on and enjoy your refreshed fire pit.

 Other Things To Consider